phu004/django_part_six/README.md

 ```
 </details>

-If you implement everything correctly up to this point, clicking on the "Edit" link should populate the form with the data with the corresponding person detail.
+If you implement everything correctly up to this point, clicking on the "Edit" link should populate the form with the detail of the corresponding person.

 <br/><br/>
 ## 4. Add logic for the "Save" button